Copyright © 1999 11plusgrammar.co.uk. All rights reserved No reproduction without permission

 Which exam to prepare for?

 Historically children had to sit multiple exams for different schools; this has since been consolidated with ongoing merger of consortiums likely to continue in the future.
 Important to note that some tests take place over two days, others on one day, some will be standard and others multiple choice, some will test NVR and others will not, some have a greater weighting towards literacy and others towards numeracy and furthermore some will be influenced by an interview.
-A point to note is that CEM administers many LEA examinations alternating their format dependent on region and also sometimes between years for the same region.
-Seek clarification of the format and ensure the Mock Exam is closely aligned to your regional exam.
+A point to note is that CEM administers many LEA examinations alternating their format dependent on region.
+Seek clarification of the format and ensure the mock exam is closely aligned to your regional exam.
 The more specific and closely aligned, the greater the benefit your child will receive.
 If in any doubt, always ask the question and remember that these tests are not free, you are paying for a service, so try to find one that is closely suited to your requirements.

 Factors to keep in mind